Interleukin 2: Function

+Its expression and secretion is tightly regulated and functions as part of both transient positive and negative feedback loops in mounting and dampening immune responses.
+IL-2 mRNA contains an AU-rich element that can control its expression in a post-transcriptional fashion.
+Through its role in the development of T cell immunologic memory, which depends upon the expansion of the number and function of antigen-selected T cell clones, it plays a key role in enduring cell-mediated immunity.

 IL-2 signaling pathways and regulation

 Instructions to express proteins in response to an IL-2 signal (called IL-2 transduction) can take place via 3 different signaling pathways; they are: (1) the JAK-STAT pathway, (2) the PI3K/Akt/mTOR pathway and (3) the MAPK/ERK pathway.
 The signalling is commenced by IL-2 binding to its receptor, following which cytoplasmatic domains of CD122 and CD132 heterodimerize.
 This leads to the activation of Janus kinases JAK1 and JAK3 which subsequently phosphorylate T338 on CD122.
 This phosphorylation recruits STAT transcription factors, predominantly STAT5, which dimerize and migrate to the cell nucleus where they bind to DNA. with an "express other proteins" signal.
 The proteins expressed by means of the three pathways include bcl-6 (the PI3K/Akt/mTOR pathway), CD25 & prdm-1 (the JAK-STAT pathway) and certain cyclins (the MAPK/ERK pathway).

 Gene expression regulation for IL-2 can be on multiple levels or by different ways.
 One of the checkpoints (in other words one of the things which needs to be done before IL-2 is expressed) is that there must be signaling through a conjunction of a T Cell Receptor (a TCR) and an HLA-peptide complex.
 As a result of that conjunction a signalling pathway (signalling a cell's protein making machinery to express or 'make' IL-2), a PhosphoLipase-C (PLC) dependent pathway, is set up.
 PLC activates 3 major transcription factors and their pathways: NFAT, NFkB and AP-1.
 In addition and after costimulation from CD28 the optimal activation of expression of IL-2 and these pathways is induced.
 In summary therefore before a cell will make IL-2 in accordance with this pathway there have to be two reactions: TCR+HLA and protein complex on the one hand and CD28 costimulation on the other indeed mere IL-2 ligation to its receptor is too low affinity to enable pathway.

 At the same time Oct-1 is expressed.
 It helps the activation.
 Oct1 is expressed in T-lymphocytes and Oct2 is induced after cell activation.

 NFAT has multiple family members, all of them are located in cytoplasm and signaling goes through calcineurin, NFAT is dephosphorylated and therefore translocated to the nucleus.

 AP-1 is a dimer and is composed of c-Jun and c-Fos proteins.
 It cooperates with other transcription factors including NFkB and Oct.

 NFkB is translocated to the nucleus after costimulation through CD28.
 NFkB is a heterodimer and there are two binding sites on the IL-2 promoter.